-The school employs external invigilators to conduct the examinations, these people are members of staff.
+The school employs external invigilators, in addition to internal members of staff, to conduct the examinations.
+All invigilators are members of staff.
 Students are expected to behave in a respectful manner towards all invigilators and follow their instructions at all times.

-Subject specialist teachers will normally be present at the start of an examination only.
+Subject specialist teachers will normally be present at the start of an examination only, outside of the exam room.